 The Magician from the Sun and Moon Tarot is one of my all-time favorites, because the whimsical artwork portrays a musician at the beach without forsaking any of the traditional symbols of the card.
 He is in the presence of all four of the elements: the vast night sky above him, the ocean behind him, the sand beneath him, and the bonfire before him.
 The corresponding suit symbols are pictured in the air over his head.
 They are the centerpiece of an ethereal sigil, conjured from the smoke by the beat of his djembe.
 I like to imagine the star shape on the drumhead is this very same emblem.
 The four extremities created by the Wand and the Sword constitute four corners of a hexagram.
 The remaining two corners are occupied by the infinity symbol and the yin-yang symbol.
 The twelve zodiac signs form a perimeter around the star, and the entire thing is encircled by a serpent Ouroboros.
 Thus the entire cosmos with all its disparate pieces is symbolically tied up into a single, self-sustaining parcel, moved and affected by the rhythms of the Magician.
 A monkey observes from the foreground.

 One of the reasons why I like the SaM Tarot so much is because I can so easily get lost in the soft imagery.
 On many cards, I can often imagine myself as part of the scene.
 This is especially true of the Magician.
 I can hear the crashing of the rolling waves and the crackling of the roaring flame.
 I don’t even notice the sounds of the drum at first, but it’s there, and I can’t remember it starting.
-It dances with and around the natural rhythm of the ocean and the sparks from the fire are moving to its beats.
-The Magician hums and sings along, and I am entranced.
+It dances with and around the natural rhythm of the ocean and the sparks from the fire are moving upwards to its beats.
+Sometimes the Magician hums and sings along, and I am entranced.

 If the artwork from the SaM is soothing, the art of the Shadowscapes Tarot is stunning.
 The trees and rocks are as alive in these cards as the figures among them.
 This Magician is lithe and full of youth, with a golden sun tattooed on his shoulder.
 He balances effortlessly upon his toes, perched atop a stone pillar.
 He is certainly not human; his ears have an elvish point and, oh yeah, huge feathered wings extend from his bare back.
 His wings are poised motionless behind him, and a pair of birds have settled on them.
 From red ribbons are suspended the four elements, this time in the forms of a lantern, a seashell, a feather, and a leaf.
 Are these gifts from the friendly birds, or has the Magician been carrying them all along?
 He pays them no attention, at any rate, and all of his concentration is fixed on the green orb floating between his hands.
 On the surface, this Magician strikes me as especially Mercurial, a tricky traveller above all else; but here in his moment of tranquility, he also reminds me of the demiurge.
 The globe with which he plays could be an entire world, could it not?